iridl/iridl.github.io/docsrc/admin/maintenance.md

   (dlentries) for those datasets to identify the files and/or tables that they use.

-* To check on a database table, exec into the postgres container and use psql.
+* To check on a database table, exec into the postgres container and use `psql`.
   If the table doesn’t exist, either run the sql script that creates it, or add it to the sql scripts if it’s missing.
 If the table exists, check that the `readonlyaccess` role has select permission for it.
-(Our install process is supposed to grant that permission, but in rehearsing the installation we have sometimes needed to grant it by hand.)